Skip to content

 4) Build on traditional stories

-If you want to tell your own stories but are lacking in inspiration, you can start with familiar stories as the basis and change details to further engage your children.
+If you want to tell your own stories but need inspiration, start with familiar stories as the basis and change details to further engage your children.
 Try adding your child’s name as a character in stories like Aladdin, The Little Mermaid or even Thomas the Tank Engine or Bob the Builder.

 Don’t be concerned about the literary quality of your stories – the more ridiculous the better (at least according to most kids out there!).